GianlucaDeNardi/AquaSense-IoT-quality/README.md

 # 💧 AquaSense – IoT Water Quality Monitoring System

-**AquaSense** is an open-source IoT system designed to monitor the quality of drinking water using Electrical Conductivity (EC) and Temperature sensors.
-Built with an ESP32 microcontroller, the system features local data visualization and remote monitoring through an IoT cloud platform.
-Its goal is to provide a low-cost, scalable solution for household water safety, with future potential for ML-based predictive maintenance and additional sensors like pH and turbidity.

----

 ## 📌 Overview

 **AquaSense** is a low-cost, DIY IoT system for real-time monitoring of **drinking water quality**, focusing on two key parameters: